bitcoin/bitcoin/contrib/macdeploy/README.md

 ## SDK Extraction

+### Step 1: Obtaining `Xcode.app`

 After Xcode version 7.x, Apple started shipping the `Xcode.app` in a `.xip` archive.
 This makes the SDK less-trivial to extract on non-macOS machines.
 One approach (tested on Debian Buster) is outlined below:

 ```bash